-The onset of EHRs helped to fuel administrative burden.
+The onset of EHRs helped to fuel the administrative burden.
 While the digitization of medical records was meant to simplify care by cutting down on paper, ensuring that information can be accessed anytime and anywhere, this has not been the case.

-EHRs don’t make it easy to input data or to extract it.
+EHRs don’t make it easy to input data or extract it.
 One of the main EHR goals was to have a more efficient way to communicate.
 With everything being electronic, it should be easier to transmit and receive patient data, which would create better patient care.
 But as interoperability barriers and privacy and security concerns demonstrate, it’s not that easy to properly access and utilize healthcare data.

-Truly innovative solutions need to be system wide and built for physicians – not just the administration.
+Truly innovative solutions need to be system-wide and built for physicians – not just the administration.
 Solutions cannot be siloed for each department within a healthcare organization (i.e., patient safety, antibiotic committee).
 With the abundance of data currently available in healthcare, it’s critical to focus on tools and infrastructure that makes physicians’ lives more efficient and less burdensome.

 The travel industry, for example, has truly mastered this approach to automation.
 Customers can book a flight, hotel stay, and rental car all from one website.
 Then flight information is accessible through a smartphone app, with any changes or cancellations sent directly to the customer.
 Individuals can check in to their flight, opt for seat upgrades and even see which baggage claim their luggage will be sent to after landing.
 Healthcare must develop the ability to offer the same all-inclusive, streamlined experience.

-Patients should be able to schedule and change appointments through a smartphone app, communicate securely with their physician and be notified of any changes.
+Patients should be able to schedule and change appointments through a smartphone app, communicate securely with their physician, and be notified of any changes.
 Whether a patient moves or visits a different health system, her information should still be accessible both to her and to the physician attending to her.
 When healthcare organizations are utilizing a truly automated system that allows for more engaged physicians and clinicians, everyone benefits.